Benefits of Money Management for College Students

 For many young adults, college is their first experience managing money on their own.
 Parents recognize the need for this knowledge, but some do not know how to communicate it properly and a lot of colleges do not offer classes on this subject.

-Money management is a skill you can carry throughout your life and the money management habits you develop in college are likely to stay with you forever.
+There are many benefits of money management for college students, and it’s a skill you can carry throughout your life.
+Essentially, the money habits you develop in college are likely to stay with you as an adult.

-Finances are one of the main reasons that students drop out of college.
-By practicing proper money management techniques now, students can feel confident about their ability to manage finances into their adult life, save money and avoid debt down the road.
+Finances are one of the main reasons that students drop out of college with 42% of college dropouts citing financial reasons due to the rising costs of attending college.[1]
+By practicing money management techniques early, students can feel confident about their ability to manage finances into their adult life, save money and avoid debt down the road.

-College is also when a lot of people start to build credit.
+College is a time when a lot of students start to build credit for the first time.
 Learn ways to build credit here.

 How a college student should budget

 Creating a budget is extremely important and it is something that you should start doing right away.
 The key to budgeting is identifying the difference between wants and needs.
-Begin by listing monthly income, savings, and any parental allowances.
+Begin by listing monthly income and any parental allowances.

 Next, write down your estimated expenses for the month.
 Take things into account like books, school supplies, laundry, food outside your meal plan, and personal care items to make sure you’re painting an accurate picture of your spending habits.